Q: Is collection time as per the calendar on the first day of each term for day boys?

 Q: Will my son know if he is able to do the extra activity he wishes to on a Thursday?

 A: Unless the activity is a paid for one, the boys sign themselves up for their chosen activities on a Thursday afternoon in the Michaelmas and Lent terms.
 If any of these are oversubscribed they will be offered another choice.
 In the case of a paid for activity – there are a limited number of spaces and they are allocated on a first come, first served basis, at the beginning of the term.
-These forms should be returned to Mr Bleakley on the first day of term.
-Please DO NOT send these forms in during the holidays.
+A link will be sent to parents the week before the beginning of term for them to sign up on line for the various paid for activities.
+The free activities will also be listed on line, and can be chosen with their parents/form teachers once they decide which is their choice.

 Q: When do Thursday activities commence?